rootm0s/UUB/README.md

 # UIAccess UAC bypass
 In these examples, we start a host process (msra.exe) that we steal the UIAccess token from.
 We downgrade the token IL from Medium+ to Medium.
 We use the token to spawn a new process (uihack.exe) with the UIAccess flag, we can now send keyboard events to the elevated processes.

 Not designed to be stealthy, but it's for sure possible!
-This is a demo in Python, just to display how it works.
+This is a demo in Python 2, just to display how it works.

 You need to build the uihack python file to an executable, make sure it stays in *dist* folder.
 Once you created the uihack executable, you can launch uub.py from a non-elevated command prompt.